Estimation of service value parameters for a queue with unobserved balking: Implementation

-One of the key results is Lemma~\ref{lem:ergodic} which shows that \(Q_i\) is an ergodic process.
-Figure 2 illustrates the convergence of \(\Psi_k(\hat{\theta}_k)\) to the true value \(\Psi(\theta_0)\).
-In addition, Lemma~\ref{lem:unique} shows that for the true value of \(\theta\), \(\Psi(\theta)=0\).
-Figure 2 demonstrates these two results.
+\textbf{Simulation analysis.} Figure 2 illustrates the convergence of \(\Psi_k(\hat{\theta}_k)\) to the true value \(\Psi(\theta_0)\)=0, a result that was theoretically verified in Lemmas \ref{lem:ergodic} and \ref{lem:unique}.
 The variance of \(\Psi(\theta)\) is quite large when \(k\) is small, however, it decreases fast as \(k\) grows.
-In addition, the values of \(\Psi_k\) are randomly distributed around the true value (0).

-Figures 3 and 4 demonstrate the result of Theorem 1.
-As \(k\) grows, the estimated value of \(\theta\) approaches the true value.
-Figure 3 does not provide information about the goodness of estimation, however, as seen in Figure 4, even for small \(k\), the estimated \(\theta\) is close enough to the true \(\theta\) and converges to it as \(k\) grows.
-As Figure 3 demonstrates, even after 10000 steps the estimated \(\theta\) is close to the true one.
-However, as \(k\) grows, it approaches the true value, which demonstrates the consistency of the estimator.
+Figures 3 and 4 demonstrate the result of Theorems \ref{theorem1} and \ref{theorem2}.
+Namely, as \(k\) grows, the estimated value of \(\theta\) approaches the true value with a decreasing variance.
+In Figure 3 the convergence of the log-likelihood and the MLE are displayed.
+Figure 4 further displays the variance of the estimation error in terms of a confidence interval around the point estimator calculated using the asymptotic variance.
+Notably, even for small \(k\), the estimated \(\theta\) is within a narrow confidence interval, although the log-likelihood function is still far from the stationary counterpart.

-Figure 5 demonstrates the main result of Theorem 2.
+Figure 5 demonstrates the main result of Theorem \ref{theorem2}.
 When the sample is small, the normalized estimation error distribution is not normal, neither according to Shapiro-Wilk test nor visually.
 However, for \(k=10000\), they are normally distributed around \(0\).

-As was shown in Theorem 2, the variance of asymptotic errors distribution is
+As was shown in Theorem \ref{theorem2}, the variance of asymptotic errors distribution is

 The stationary distribution of \(Q_0\) can be calculated with (\ref{prob_est}) and (\ref{xi}).
 The actual variance can be calculated by simulation of \(k\) - steps queue, \(n\) - times.
 Finally, that can be done for different prices.
 Figure 6 compares the theoretical std and std from such simulation.
 The probable reason for the difference between the empirical and theoretical std is that the standard deviation of the empirical distribution is an upward-biased, but consistent estimator for standard deviation.
 As the price grows, the effective sample size is smaller for a fixed number of steps and estimation is more biased.
 As a result, a higher number of steps lead to better estimation even for high prices.